gayeongpark/gayeongpark.github.io/_posts/2024-06-23-Building-Port-Scanner.md

   process.exit(1);
 }

+// Extract only the string `https://google.com`
 const target = args[0];

-// Resolve the hostname to an IP address dns.lookup(target, (err, address) => {
+// Resolve the hostname to an IP address using dns lookup dns.lookup(target, (err, address) => {
-  if (err) {
+  // If there is an error, the network will be closed if (err) {
     console.error("Hostname could not be resolved.");
     process.exit(1);
   }
+  // For pretty banner
   console.log("-".repeat(50));
   console.log(`Scanning target ${address}`);
   console.log(`Time started: ${new Date()}`);